Gaining Confidence, Perspective through Online General Studies Program

 General Studies Online

-Melanie Fontenot watched her husband graduate from the University of Southwestern Louisiana, then watched two of her three children graduate from the University of Louisiana at Lafayette — all the while knowing she was only 18 credits short of her bachelor’s degree.Melanie Fontenot earned her bachelor's in general studies online at UL Lafayette.
+Melanie Fontenot saw her husband graduate from the University of Southwestern Louisiana.
+Then, saw two of her children graduate from UL Lafayette.
+All the while, she was only 18 credits away from finishing her own degree.Melanie Fontenot earned her bachelor's in general studies online at UL Lafayette.

 At the age of 55, Fontenot could no longer ignore the call to complete her degree.

-That encouragement came back to Fontenot when her position as a retail merchandiser went away in 2018.
+That nudge came back to Fontenot when her position in retail went away in 2018.

-“That's when the idea started creeping up that this might be a great time to finish that degree because I'm retired, and I'm too young to just sit here.”
+“That's when the idea started creeping up that this might be a great time to finish that degree.
+I'm retired, and I'm too young to just sit here.”

 (Re)Starting Slow

-After being out of school for 37 years, Fontenot was intimidated to jump into 100% online courses.
+After being out of school for 37 years, Fontenot was worried about jumping into 100% online courses.

-“I started with one class because I was nervous about testing; I was nervous about proctoring; I was nervous about the technology now — all of that,” says Fontenot.
+“I started with one class because I was nervous about testing; I was nervous about proctoring.
+I was nervous about the new technology — all of that,” says Fontenot.

-Melanie Fontenot with her husband and biggest cheerleader.Soon, Fontenot began building momentum, taking advantage of the program’s 8-week terms to knock out the sixteen courses that now stood between her and her degree.
+Melanie Fontenot with her husband and biggest cheerleader.Soon, Fontenot was building momentum.
+She took advantage of 8-week terms to knock out the sixteen courses standing between her and her degree.

 That’s not to say Fontenot didn’t struggle.
 Earning a degree is a challenge, and she felt that.
 But her family was usually waiting in the wings to give her perspective and support her.
 She credits that support for getting her through the rough times.

 "When I thought, ‘There's no way I can do this,’ my kids would say, ‘Mom, you got this.’
-My niece would come over and help and say, ‘this is what you have to think about...’ or ‘think about it like this...’,” says Fontenot.
+My niece would come over to help and say, ‘think about it like this...’,” says Fontenot.

 Finishing Strong